-ID# CSG POC Big Rocks Category Dashboard Category Title Observations Recommendations Risk Rank 164 Bobby Malhotra Communi cations Quality Minimal Visibility to Phase 2 Development and Testing Deloitte has kept very minimal communication with State on development and system integration testing efforts.
-Without notifying State or discussing the feasibility of any existing implemented functionality designs are getting modified.
-Phase 2 with Contact Center Integration enhancements couples all the agencies to a single source of truth "Single database", any change to the existing functionality due to design or system feasibility, issue if not well communicated, depending on the significance of the change may cause or delay EOHHS, Exchange and/or DHS in user acceptance testing, which may further impact the Go-Live schedule.
-The state should require Deloitte to set up time involving all agencies to discuss the development and SIT efforts.
-Deloitte should immediately provide detailed demonstrations to the State to obtain a better understanding of the any significant design change other than Claimed SSN, citizens to retrieve their eligibility/enrollment data from the citizen portal instead of RIBridges.
-The state should require Deloitte to submit results with detailed exit criteria of SIT and smoke testing with the trading partners prior deploying into UAT Medium 100 Bobby Malhotra Requirem ents Quality Phase 2 - Requirement Traceability Matrix - #371 The current RTM partially supports the new centralized database approach for the UHIP architecture framework.
+ID # CSG POC Big Rocks Category Dashboard Category Title Observations Recommendations Risk Rank into September.
+To the IV&V Team's knowledge, there are no CRs pending that substantially impact the budget as this time.
+However, the CRs that may result from extending the schedule, adding resources, and adding scope to mitigate delays are likely to result in significant increased expenditures.
+100 Bobby Malhotra Requirem ents Quality Phase 2 - Requirement Traceability Matrix - #371 The current RTM partially supports the new centralized database approach for the UHIP architecture framework.
 The citizen and the worker portal applications will be integrated with shared functionalities.
 This will be a significant change to existing architecture, including security and shared application frameworks.
 Without an updated RTM it will be difficult for the State to interpret and keep track of the requirements.
 The RTM helps to create a downstream and upstream flow of connecting software requirements to product requirements.
 As changes are implemented, Deloitte and the State should perform the required updates to the RTM.
 The RTM will help ensure that the project requirements are met as well as track all changes made to the system.
 Medium 154 Bobby Malhotra Technical Quality Phase 2 Data Model Design Modified without the State Approval The proposed data model design "Citizen Portal to read the common data from Worker Portal" changed without State approval.
 Eligibility data will be loaded back to staging database.
 Moreover, citizens will retrieve their eligibility/enrollment data from the citizen portal instead of RIBridges.
-The approach was to reduce the volume of data exchange between both the systems, remove the data redundancy, to have the person and account level Deloitte should provide detailed demonstration to the State to obtain a better understanding of the significant design change.
+The approach was to reduce the volume of data exchange between both the systems, remove the data redundancy, to have the person and account level information devoid of the common services (eligibility, task, notices) data.
+Deloitte should provide detailed demonstration to the State to obtain a better understanding of the significant design change.
 Any change to the design after the deliverable approval should be discussed with State stakeholders prior to implementing or prior to Go-Live on July 2016.
-Medium
+Medium 184 Bobby Malhotra Technical Scope Privacy and Procedures Readiness for Authority To Connect (ATC) There are eight more Privacy Control Families added in MARS-E 2.0 on top existing MARS-E 1.0 policies.
+Existing, all, the policies based on MARS-E 1.0 have also not been completed and signed off by the State, to date.
+State should expedite the process to create and/or complete the privacy and other policies based on both MARS-E 1.0, 2.0.
+If not completed on time could impact the ATC.
+Any concerns Medium